vormkracht10/laravel-google-analytics-v4/README.md

 // Get the top 10 referrals for the last 14 days, grouped by page title:
 $data = Analytics::getTopReferrersByPageTitle(period: Period::days(14), limit: 10);

+// Get the top 20 landing pages by page title for the last 14 days:
+$data = Analytics::getTopLandingPagesByPageTitle(period: Period::days(14), limit: 20);

 // Get the top 20 landing pages for the last 14 days:
 $data = Analytics::getTopLandingPages(period: Period::days(14), limit: 20);

-// Get the top 20 landing pages with query string for the last 14 days, grouped by page title:
+// Get the top 20 landing pages with query string by page title for the last 14 days, grouped by page title:
-$data = Analytics::getLandingPagesPlusQueryString(period: Period::days(14), limit: 20);
+$data = Analytics::getLandingPagesPlusQueryStringAByPageTitle(period: Period::days(14), limit: 20);

 // Get the top 5 traffic sources for the last 14 days:
 $data = Analytics::getTopTrafficSources(period: Period::days(14), limit: 5);